pgbouncer/pgbouncer/doc/config.md

 scram-sha-256
 :   Use password check with SCRAM-SHA-256.  `auth_file` has to contain
     SCRAM secrets or plain-text passwords.
-Note that SCRAM secrets can only be used for verifying the password of a client but not for logging into a server.
-To be able to use SCRAM on server connections, use plain-text passwords.

 plain
 :   The clear-text password is sent over the wire.
 Deprecated.